joinpursuit/8-0-github-lab/questions.md

 //ECMA Script 6
 ```

-What company famously used the phrase "Don't be evil" in their code of conduct?
+## What company famously used the phrase "Don't be evil" in their code of conduct?

 ```
+// Google

 ```